patilcodesx/shopcardd-flash-sale-engine2/README.md

 # ShopCardd – Hyperlocal Flash Sale Engine

-This project is a backend service built as part of the ShopCardd backend engineering assignment.
+This project is a backend service built as part of the **ShopCardd Backend Engineering Assignment**.

-It enables merchants to create time-bound flash deals and allows users to discover and safely claim vouchers under high concurrency.
+It enables merchants to create time-bound flash deals and allows users to discover and safely claim vouchers under **high-concurrency conditions**, ensuring that inventory is never oversold.

 ---